Visualizing spatial transcriptomics

 # Create a PathwaySpace object

-Before projection, we need to specify a distance unit for the signal decay function.
-This distance unit will affect the extent over which the convolution operation projects the signal, scaled to the coordinate space.
-We will use the center-to-center distance between spots, which represents 100 µm in the Visium v1 technology.
+pspace_obj <- buildPathwaySpace(gs)Before running the projection, we need to specify a distance unit for the signal decay function.
+This unit will affect the extent over which the signal is projected on the coordinate space.
+We will use the center-to-center distance between spots, corresponding to 100 µm in Visium v1 technology.

 # Get distance to the nearest spot